ClementBuchanan/ClementBuchanan.github.io/README.md

 ## How do I remind myself to keep in a growth mindset? ##

 - I create a daily to do list, print it out and stick it to a wall in my workspace.
 - When I get stuck or if I feel like my creative juices are no longer flowing I physically step away from what I'm doing.
-Mentally the work
+Physically I'm not there but mentally I am, that way as my mojo returns I'm not too far removed from where I left off.